 Before proceeding to the chapters on system design, let us briefly examine some alternative technologies.
-Then, using the knowledge developed in these first two chapters, we will discuss the reasons for selecting nMOS as the single technology used to illustrate LSI systems in this text.
+Using the knowledge developed in these first two chapters, we will discuss the reasons for selecting nMOS as the single technology used to illustrate integrated systems in this text.
 Some of the factors which must be considered in choosing a technology include circuit density, richness of available circuit functions, performance per unit power, the topological properties of circuit interconnection paths, suitablility for total system implementation, and general availability of processing facilities.

 As the technology advances, more system modules can be placed on the same sized chip.
 An ultimate goal is the fabrication of large scale systems on single chips of silicon.
-For this goal to be attained, it is necessary that any signal which is required in the system other than inputs, outputs, VDD, and GND, must be generated in the technology on the chip.
-In other words no subsystem can require a different technology for the generation of its internal signals.
+For this goal to be attained, any signal which is required in the system other than inputs, outputs, VDD, and GND, must be generated in the technology on the chip.
+In other words, no subsystem can require a different technology for the generation of its internal signals.
 Thus such technologies as magnetic bubbles are ruled out for full integrated systems because they are not able to create the signals required for all operations in the on-chip medium.

 We believe that for any silicon technology to implement practical large scale systems, it must provide two kinds of transistor.
 The rationale for this observation is as follows.
-In order to provide some kind of nonlinear threshold phenomenon there needs to be a transistor which is normally off at the lowest voltage used in the system.
-Bipolar technologies use NPN transistors for this purpose. nMOS technology uses n-channel enhancement mode devices.
-In addition to the transistor which is normally off when its control element is at the lowest voltage, a separate type of transistor needs to be supplied to allow the output of a driver device to reach the highest voltage in the circuit (VDD).
-In the bipolar technologies PNP lateral devices are used to supply this function, in the n-channel technology a depletion mode device is used, and in complementary MOS technology a p-channel enhancement mode device is used.
-Any of these three choices allow output voltages of drivers to reach VDD and thus meet the criterion mentioned above.
+In order to provide some kind of nonlinear threshold phenomenon there must be a transistor which is normally off when its control input is at the lowest voltage used in the system.
+Bipolar technologies use NPN transistors for this purpose.
+The nMOS technology uses n-channel enhancement mode devices.
+In addition to this transistor, a separate type of transistor must be supplied to allow the output of a driver device to reach the highest voltage in the circuit (VDD).
+In the bipolar technologies, PNP lateral devices are used to supply this function, in the n-channel technology a depletion mode device is used, and in complementary MOS technology a p-channel enhancement mode device is used.
+All three choices allow output voltages of drivers to reach VDD and thus meet the above criterion.

-To date there have emerged three technologies which are reasonably high in density and scale to submicron dimensions without an explosion in the power per unit area required for their operation.
-These are the n-channel silicon gate process, the complementary MOS silicon gate process, and the integrated injection logic, or $I^2L$ , process.
-Although present forms of the $I^2L$ technology lack an additional level of interconnect which is available in the silicon gate technologies, there is no inherent reason that such a level could not be provided.
-It is important to note that the types of array functions which can be created in a technology are greatly enhanced by increased flexibility of interconnect. $I^2L$ has the advantage over nMOS that the power per unit area (and hence the effective $\tau$ of its elementary logic functions) can be controlled by an off chip voltage.
+To date three technologies have emerged which are reasonably high in density and scale to submicron dimensions without an explosion in the power per unit area required for their operation.
+These are the n-channel silicon gate process, the complementary MOS silicon gate process, and the integrated injection logic, or I^2L , process2.
+Although present forms of I^2L technology lack the additional level of interconnect available in the silicon gate technologies, there is no inherent reason that such a level could not be provided.
+It is important to note that increasing the flexibility of interconnect enriches the types of array functions which can be created.
+I^2L has the advantage over nMOS that the power per unit area (and hence the effective τ of its elementary logic functions) can be controlled by an off chip voltage.
 The decision concerning what point on the speed vs power curve to operate may thus be postponed until the time of application (or even changed dynamically).

 The nMOS scaling has been described previously.
-Any technology in which a capacitive layer on the surface unduces a charge in transit under it to form the current control "transistor" will scale in the same way.
+Any technology in which a capacitive layer on the surface induces a charge in transit under it to form the current control "transistor" will scale in the same way.
 Examples include Schottky Barrier Gate FET's (MESFETs), Junction FET's, and CMOS.